 Tinker Tailor Soldier Spy – Official US Trailer, Tinkertailormovie’s channel

 Just recently, one of Britain’s great character actors, John Hurt passed away.
 I’d only just recently seen him at the cinema in the Oscar contender Jackie (2017).
 In this film, he played opposite Natalie Portman as the recently widowed, Jackie Kennedy.
 Playing her priest and counsel, no one else could have fitted this role so well.
 His Irish accent spot on.
-Portman’s accent, however, was more difficult to get used to, and she sounded odd at first.
+Portman’s voice, however, was more difficult to get used to, and she sounded not her usual self at first.
 Until I heard the real Jackie Kennedy.

 Anyway, that review may come someday, as after hearing about Hurt’s passing I rewatched my favourite of his films, Tinker, Tailor, Soldier, Spy (2011).
 Hurt opens the film in his character as Control, the Head of the Circus (British Intelligence) in the early 1970s.
 He calls in Jim Prideaux (Mark Strong) to his home, and invites him in, only if he’s not been followed.